Monday through Friday 8:00 am - 4:00 pm

 A collection of plant and animal specimens that document the life zones of the Grand Canyon region, including:

-• 10,000 herbarium specimens, including the Rose Collom, Walter Cottam and Merkle collections
+• Over 14,000 herbarium specimens, including the Rose Collom, Walter Cottam and Merkle collections

 The Geology Collections: